jboegeholz/shell_tutorial/README.md

 ## My tale of woe

 When I started to write my first ebook I decided to use pandoc to transform markdown into pdf.
-I basically looked like this
+It basically looked like this

 `pandoc metadata_de.yaml -o ./level_up_de.pdf --from markdown -V lang=de-DE level_up_de.md`